katur/blogsite/README.md

 ## Features
 - Same website can have multiple blogs
 - Any blog can have multiple authors
-- Timestamps generated for post creation and modification times
+- Timestamps generated for post publication and modification times, which can be overridden to allow for a future publication time
 - Posts are sorted by reverse creation time
 - Infrequent moderation tasks (creating a blog, adding authors) is done through the Django admin.
 Such privileges should not be granted